Social housing relief

 How to claim

-Claims must be submitted to the Council using the relevant form, before commencement of the chargeable development.
+Claims must be submitted to us using the relevant form, before commencement of the chargeable development.
 The claim must be accompanied with a map that clearly identifies the location of the dwellings to which social housing relief will apply.
 Accompanying information should also provide the gross internal area of the social housing dwellings, a calculation of the amount of social housing relief being claimed for, and evidence that the claim meets the Conditions of Regulation 49.
 Please contact the CIL Officer if you require further information.

 The CIL Regulations (2010) set out the full procedures for claiming social housing relief.